-Big picture - Why invest in Amryt Pharmaceuticals
+Big picture - Why invest in Amryt Pharma PLC

-Amryt is a commercial stage pharmaceutical company, focused on developing and delivering innovative new treatments to help improve the lives of patients with rare or orphan diseases.
-The Company is building a diversified portfolio of commercially attractive, best-in-class, proprietary new drugs to address some of these rare and debilitating illnesses.
+We are a commercial stage pharmaceutical company focused on developing and delivering innovative new treatments that help improve the lives of people with rare and orphan diseases.

 Rare Diseases and Pipeline